The right details make a jean look professional. But some details make a jean look too casual to be professional.

 3. No Logos

 Logos are meant to help people identify with a certain group or class.
-We believe this type of group identification is limiting in the workplace.
-Dressing in a neutral style helps our customer successfully connect with different generations and different worldviews.
+We believe this type of group identification should be limited in the workplace.
+Neutral branding helps guys better connect across different generations and worldviews.

 4. No Stretch Denim